 While honey may prove effective in treating the common cold, it should not be given to children younger than one year.

 This update is by Holistic Dental Center New Jersey.
 We concentrate on delivering balanced dental care that is healthy for both the body, the teeth, and gums.
 With more than two decades of private practice, Dr. Vladimir Gashinsky aims to enhance the quality of life of his patients through holistic dental treatment such as ozone therapy NJ that values and honors the body.
 The result is a healthy body and a sterling smile.
-To schedule an appointment at our holistic dentist New Jersey office, please call 973-718-5104.
+To schedule an appointment at our holistic dentist New Jersey office.